SeanaParker/Life-Expectancy-Trends-Key-Health-and-Economic-Insights-2007-2022/README.md

 World Life Expectancy Dataset ERD

 ### Data Cleaning Steps:
-- Removed duplicate entries based on 'Country' and 'Year'.
+- Removed duplicate entries based on `Country` and `Year`.
-- Addressed missing values by filling blank 'Status' values with the most frequent classification for each country.
+- Addressed missing values by filling blank `Status` values with the most frequent classification for each country.
-- Imputed missing 'Lifeexpectancy' values using the average from adjacent years for the same country.
+- Imputed missing `Lifeexpectancy` values using the average from adjacent years for the same country.

 ## Executive Summary